LeonStansfield/TrafficSimulation/readme.md

         * A Road is a directed edge in the graph.
 It stores a series of points representing the precise, offset path from a fromIntersectionId to a toIntersectionId.

+    * **`Pathfinder`**: A class that encapsulates the pathfinding logic.
+It uses the A* search algorithm on the Map's directed graph to find the shortest path (by road length) between any two intersections.

     * **`Quadtree`**: A Quadtree is used to spatially partition all vehicles in the simulation.
 This allows for highly efficient "look-ahead" queries for collision avoidance and junction checks.
 Instead of checking against every other vehicle, a vehicle only queries against those in its immediate vicinity.

     * **`Vehicle`**: Each Vehicle is an autonomous agent with randomized kinematic properties (max speed, acceleration, etc.) and a state machine (DRIVING, BRAKING, WAITING_JUNCTION).

-        * **`Pathfinding`**: When a vehicle is created, it finds the nearest Road and snaps to its path.
-It follows this directed path to the end intersection.
-It then queries the Map's graph for a valid, randomly chosen outgoing road and continues, ensuring it always obeys road direction.
+        * **`Pathfinding`**: When a vehicle is created, it snaps to the nearest road.
+It requests a path from the Pathfinder class to a randomly selected destination intersection on the map.
+The vehicle receives a list of roads and follows them in sequence.
+Upon reaching its destination, it requests a new random path and repeats.

         * **`Curvature Detection`**: Vehicles look ahead on their path and automatically slow down to a safe speed for sharp turns.